Migration update

 qmims generate --mode template:templateName

-For example, to use the "detailed" template:
+For example, to use the detailed template:

 qmims generate --mode template:detailed

-To list all available templates:
+To list available templates:

 Built-in Templates